Skip to content ↓

 At Sherford Vale we believe that RE should provoke challenging questions about the meaning and purpose of life, beliefs about God, issues of right and wrong and what it means to be human.

-In line with the Devon Agreed Syllabus, our RE curriculum develops children’s knowledge and understanding of Christianity (which is taught throughout each key stage of learning) and other principal religions.
+In line with the Devon Agreed Syllabus, our RE curriculum develops children’s knowledge and understanding of Christianity and other principal religions.
 The religions studied are Islam, Judaism and Hinduism.
 Consideration is also given to other non-religious perspectives such as Humanism.
 Where a child in our school follows a different religion from those studied, opportunities will be created to explore, compare and contrast this alongside the taught religions.

 We aim to ensure that all pupils: